 At Blacko, we endeavour to provide this by:

-- Upholding our PENNiNE Trust Values of Innovate, Include and Inspire in every aspect of our teaching and learning.
+- Upholding our Pennine Trust Values of ambition, respect and collaboration in every aspect of our teaching and learning.

 - Encouraging a positive mindset amongst our children as it is often through mistakes, we learn the most.

 - Developing a concept-led curriculum which is focused on the growth of children’s knowledge and skills across all primary subjects with the aim of ensuring pupils are ready for the next stage of their learning.